danglam88/buy-01/README.md

 ## Description

 This is a Java project that develops and end-to-end e-commerce platform with Spring Boot microservices and Angular.
-The platplorms supports user registration (either as a client or a seller), authentication, product CRUD functionality exclusively for sellers, and media management for product images.
+The platplorms supports user registration (either as a client or a seller), authentication, product CRUD functionality exclusively for sellers, order and order item CRUD functionality for sellers and clients, and media management for product images.

 * Role-based functionalities: A user can either register as a Seller or a Client.
 - Seller: Can access the home page with product listings view.
-Sellers have the ability to create products and manage their products.
+Sellers have the ability to create products, manage their products, confirm/cancel order items for their own product.
 They also have the ability to view and update their own profile.
 - Client: Can access the home page with product listings view.
-They have the ability to view and update their own profile.
+Clients have the ability to add order items to their own cart, create orders and cancel their own orders.
+They also have the ability to view and update their own profile.

 ## Front-end Specifications